-A. Ancient History
+A. Ancient History 1 unit.

-With special reference to Greek and Roman history, and including also a short introductory study of the more ancient nations and the chief events of the early Middle Ages, down to the death of Charlemagne (814).
+With special reference to Greek and Roman including also a short introductory study of the nations and the chief events of the early Middle to the death of Charlemagne (814). history, and more ancient e Ages, down

 B. Mediaeval and Modern European History.
-1 unit.

-From the death of Charlemagne to the present time.
+From the death of Charlemagne to the present 1 unit. t time.

 C. Modern History 1 unit.

 D. English History 1 unit.

 E. American History.
 1 unit.

-F. Civil Government. \(\frac{1}{2}\) unit.
+F. Civil Government. $\frac{1}{2}$ unit.

 G. American History and Civil Government.
 1 unit.

+The properties of condidates for this examination should incl ludo the studer

 The preparation of candidates for this examination should include the study of an accurate textbook, supplemented by collateral reading.
 Geographical knowledge ought to be such as to enable the candidate to draw an outline map to illustrate his answers when necessary.
-The attention of teachers is called to the report of the Committee of Five to the American Historical Society, "The Study of History in the Secondary Schools" (New York, The Macmillan Company, 1911.
+The attention of teachers is called to the report of the Committee of Five to the American Historical Society.
+"The study of History in the Secondary Schools" (New York, The Macmillan Company, 1911.
 Price, .25).